Tortonas/Event-quiz/README.md

-# Event-quiz
+# Event quiz

 This project was created for CS:GO community server, where players could've guested answers to the questions and win credits.

-UPDATE 2019 01 04
 Whenever player answer a question it grants them a credit.
 Then they are able to cashout that credit and get instant VIP on cs:go server.
 It renews others database and proceeds couple RCON commands.

-UPDATE 2019 01 20
-This project will not be updated from now on.
-It still works just fine.
+This program also has administrator interface on the web.

+# Where I improved

+• In communicating with cs:go servers through RCON.
+PHP is able to send RCON commands

+• In PHP language

+• In ability to maintain project

+• In MySQL databases

+• Bug fixes